wp-plugins/custom-fields-csv-xml-importer/readme.txt

 First, install and activate [WP All Import](http://wordpress.org/plugins/wp-all-import "WordPress XML & CSV Import") and [Pods - Custom Content Types and Fields ](https://wordpress.org/plugins/pods/).
 If there are issues installing these two plugins, please look for solutions in the support forum or contact the plugin authors.

-Then install the PODS Add-On for WP All Import.
+Then install the CIO Bulk Importer.
 This add-on needs both PODS and WP All Import installed and activated.

-To install the PODS Add-On for WP All Import, either:
+To install the CIO Bulk Importer, either:

 * Upload the plugin from the Plugins page in WordPress